I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaudbglegacywarning.md

 <p>None</p>

 ## -remarks
-<p>The <b>wiauDbgLegacyWarning</b> function is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550163">wiauDbgWarning</a> function except that the latter has a parameter used to identify the function or method that is active when the function is called.</p>

-<p>The <b>wiauDbgLegacyWarning</b> function is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550163">wiauDbgWarning</a> function except that the latter has a parameter used to identify the function or method that is active when the function is called.</p>
+<p>The <b>wiauDbgLegacyWarning</b> function is identical to the <a href="..\wiautil\nf-wiautil-wiaudbgwarning.md">wiauDbgWarning</a> function except that the latter has a parameter used to identify the function or method that is active when the function is called.</p>

 ## -requirements
 <table>